langnerh/langnerh/README.md

 ### Hi there 👋
+- My name is Hennessy and my pronouns are she/her.
+- I am on the McMaster Squash Team.
+- I am looking forward to learning how to use GitHub and some different coding languages.
+- Once I am finished school I hope to move out to Vancouver!
 <!--
 **langnerh/langnerh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.